m-Py/anticlust/README.md

 Exact anticluster editing
 -------------------------

 Finding an optimal partitioning that maximizes the anticluster editing or variance objective is computationally demanding.
 For anticluster editing, the package `anticlust` still offers the possibility to find the best possible partition, relying on [integer linear programming](https://en.wikipedia.org/wiki/Integer_programming).
-This exact approach relies on a formulation developed by Grötschel and Wakabayashi (1989) that has been used to rather efficiently solve the cluster editing problem exactly (Böcker, Briesemeister, and Klau 2011).
+This exact approach relies on a formulation developed by Grötschel and Wakabayashi (1989) that has been used to rather efficiently solve the cluster editing problem (Böcker, Briesemeister, and Klau 2011).
 To obtain an optimal solution, a linear programming solver must be installed on the system. `anticlust` supports the commercial solvers [gurobi](https://www.gurobi.com/) and [CPLEX](https://www.ibm.com/analytics/cplex-optimizer) as well as the open source [GNU linear programming kit](https://www.gnu.org/software/glpk/glpk.html).
 The commercial solvers are generally faster.
 Researchers can install a commercial solver for free using an academic licence.
 To use any of the solvers from within `R`, one of the interface packages `gurobi` (is shipped with the software gurobi), [Rcplex](https://CRAN.R-project.org/package=Rcplex) or [Rglpk](https://CRAN.R-project.org/package=Rglpk) must also be installed.

-To find the optimal solution, we have to set the arguments `method = "ilp"` and `preclustering = FALSE` and `objective = "distance"`:
+To find the optimal solution, we have to set the arguments `method = "ilp"` and `preclustering = FALSE`:

 ``` r
 anticlustering(features, K = 2, method = "ilp", preclustering = FALSE)